 Another good fact to know about Manuka honey is that it is also a great antioxidant.
 And has been shown to help reduce UV-damage to the skin.

 If you want to try this honey for yourself (and I truly recommend it) then make sure to get a medical-grade product.
-It will cost a lot more but it will also be safe to use in the face and have much more effect.
+That way you’ll know it will be safe to use in the face and have much more effect.

-This is one example.
+If you don’t live in the US, or if you prefer a larger package (in a jar), then this is another example.
 The link will give you 10 % off if you are a new customer to Iherb (or 5 % if you are a returning customer).
 And Iherb ships worldwide.

 And in case you wonder about what UMF (Unique Manuka Factor) stands for, it’s a scale for rating the potency of Manuka honey.
 Usually, a product will need a rating of 10 UMF or higher to be marketed as UMF Manuka Honey.